pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 ## Train and Save Machine Learning model

-Sample script of training the ML model is available in `nlp-model-containers/machine-learning-nlp-container/samples/` folder.
-The training script contains example of creating `*pkl*` file. users can modify the script to support `*joblib*` and `*bst*`.
+* Sample script of training the ML model is available in `nlp-model-containers/machine-learning-nlp-container/samples/` folder.
+* The training script contains example of creating `*pkl*` file. users can modify the script to support `*joblib*` and `*bst*`.

-Users can train ML model using various algorithm supported by scikit/sklearn library
+* Users can train ML model using various algorithm supported by scikit/sklearn library

-The saved model should contain both vectorization process and the model details(example: provided in the training sample script)
+* The saved model should contain both vectorization process and the model details(example: provided in the training sample script)

-## Take a quick look
+## Build and Run Container
 This is a ready to run example

 ##### 1)Create the docker image